Château de Boussac_1

 Château de Boussac

-Historic site and monument, Château in Boussac
+Historic site and monument, Château, Registered and listed sites in Boussac

 • Particularly impressive on its rocky outcrop overlooking the Creuse Valley, Boussac Château has had an eventful history: built in the 12th century, ruined during the Hundred Years War, re-built, fortified then embellished, before being wrecked during the Revolution.
 George Sand stayed there several times and set part of her country novel 'Jeanne' there and also it's where she discovered the famous "Lady of the Unicorn" tapestries.